jdemarq/rclone-rc-web-gui/README.md

 - Added support for URL subdirectory (rclone rcd ... --rc-baseurl <subdirectory>) :
 The subdirectory can be changed to another path by editing js/settings.js (default is "/rclone")

-- UI Themed, and added some more informations (RunningTime, MediumSpeed, TranferRate, ErrorCount, ...)
+- UI Themed, and added some more informations (RunningTime, MediumSpeed, ErrorCount, ...)

 ![rclone-rc-web-gui](/screenshot.png?raw=true)